intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 Out:

 ```
-safe
 matchstick
 typewriter keyboard
 malamute, malemute, Alaskan malamute
+daisy
+espresso maker
 whiskey jug
+cardoon
+seat belt, seatbelt
+lens cap, lens cover
 ```

 At this step, we complete the whole program.
-Let's start how to run the whole example.
+Let's start how to run the example on a cluster.

 #### 6. Run the example on a local machine or a cluster

 - ##### Build the project

 Build the project using Maven because we need the jar file for running on the cluster.
-Go to the root directory of your model inference flink project and execute the mvn clean package command, which prepares the jar file for your model inference flink program:
+Go to the root directory of your inference flink project and execute the mvn clean package command, which prepares the jar file for your model inference flink program:

 ```
 mvn clean package